Tvede-dk/CommonsenseAndroidKotlin/readme.md

 # Introduction
 This library is a layer upon the android platform, trying to lift out bad design design decisions, and other annoyances. including the tremendous boilerplate code that is required in android programming.

+## Versions and Android X

+old support libs: below 0.0.20
+AndroidX : 0.0.20 and above

+Below version 0.0.20 is the old support libray versions, 0.0.20 and above will be using androidX Hotfixes and bug fixing will be provided for the older as well as the newer part for some time.

 # Why use this library?

 The point about this library is that google is developing android as a platform, which means to allow developers to create everything, which does not necessarily translate to "easy to program for"